mdekauwe/GDAY/README.md

 ```python
 BNF = 0.102 * (ET * mm_2_cm) + 0.524
 ```

+## Hydraulics
+I should add some details here ...

 ## Example run
 The [example](example) directory has two python scripts which provide an example of how one might set about running the model. [example.py](example.py) simulates the DUKE FACE experiment and [run_experiment.py](run_experiment.py) is just nice a wrapper script around this which produces a plot at the end comparing the data to the observations.